-The second set of instruction are for the QAL are ready!
+The second set of instructions for the QAL are ready!
 Forget Me Not QAL – Block 1 You only need to make one for the center of quilt.
 Starch is your friend in this block because of the triangles.
 This is the most complicated block.
-There are videos posted in the preparation to help you learn to do Half Square Triangles – two at time and Flying Geese – four at a time.
+There are videos posted in the preparation to help you learn to do Half Square Triangles (HST) – two at time and Flying Geese – four at a time.
 You may want to try it first on scrap fabric

 The third set of instructions for the QAL are ready!
 Forget Me Not QAL – Block 2 There are four of these blocks in the quilt.
 Remember that starch is your friend.
 This block is simply HST and squares.
 Make sure to watch the orientation of the HST carefully.

 The fourth set of instructions for the QAL are ready!
 Forget Me Not QAL – Block 3 There are four of these blocks in the quilt.
 There is a YouTube video to help with the construction of the the Chevrons.
 Watch the color placement as the Chevrons are not symmetrical in color.